How to care for Your Furniture

 Marble

-acidic cleaners or any abrasive household cleaners with marble, as etching and dullness may occur.
-Never leave a chemical, citric or acidic item or substance on the marble and use felt pads or runners to
+Clean marble with a clean, slightly damp cloth and then dry with a soft towel.
+Avoid bleach, acidic cleaners or any abrasive household cleaners with marble, as etching and dullness may occur.
+Never leave a chemical, citric or acidic item or substance on the marble and use felt pads or runners to prevent items from scratching the surface.

 Granite

-cleaning products with solvents or caustics, as this will remove the sealant.
+Clean with a clean, damp cloth and use a small amount of soapy water for heavy residue or debris.
+Avoid ammonia, bleach or any cleaning products with solvents or caustics, as this will remove the sealant.

 Outdoor Furniture